I have a neurodivergent condition – could I be a police officer?

-For more information on joining a regional police force in England or Wales and the entry routes available, visit joiningthepolice.co.uk website (launched as part of the Home Office police recruitment campaign).
-The NPAA has a webpage on the site along with other national police support networks.
+For more information on joining a regional police force in England or Wales and the entry routes available, visit joiningthepolice.co.uk website (launched as part of the 2019 Home Office police recruitment campaign).

-Careers information for national police forces in the UK (not included in the national recruitment programme) can be found on the websites below:
+Careers information for national police forces in the UK (not included in the Home Office recruitment programme) can be found on the websites below:

 - British Transport Police

 - All police forces employ staff to carry out support roles, for example working in IT, Criminal Justice and the Control Room.
 A Crime Scene Investigator (also known as a Scenes of Crime Officer) is an example of a uniformed specialised police staff role.

 - Police Community Support Officers work in uniform alongside police officers to provide a visible presence in the community and tackle anti-social behaviour.
 Many police officers start their career as a PCSO – some Forces offer a fast-track application process from PCSO to Police Constable.

 - Volunteering as a Special Constable – a good way for a potential full-time officer to see if the role is for them.
 Specials wear the same uniform and have the same powers as regular officers.